lxmcf/virgil-deprecated/README.md

 **Q: Will Virgil ever officially support Windows?**

-A: Nope, Virgil will always be officially exclusive to Linux and UNIX systems, however if you wish to create a Windows compatible fork of Virgil, I encourage you to do it!
+A: Nope, Virgil will always be __officially__ exclusive to Linux and UNIX systems, however if you wish to create a Windows compatible fork of Virgil, I encourage you to do it!

 **Q: Will Virgil ever cost money?**

 A: Never, Virgil will remain a FOSS piece of software and I will NEVER charge for use of Virgil, however if enough interest is gathered, I may consider donations but have no plans at this stage!

+**Q: What do you mean by 'experimental' support for an OS?**

+A: It means I might be working on adding it to the engine however there is no guarantee it will ever be considered 'stable' or make it to a full release.

 **Q: Do you know what you are doing with this?**

 A: No 🙂

 **Q: How many times are you going to rewrite Virgil?**

+A: Yes 🙂

+**Q: When will version X come out?**

 A: Yes 🙂